Power of Attorney

 • Or any other type of Documents.

-The preparation of these tailormade documents will usually cost £80 plus VAT.
+The preparation of these tailormade documents start from £125 plus VAT.
 However, once we know what document you require we will confirm a price to you.

-To request a quote or find out more about our Power of Attorney Solicitors London, please attend either office, or call on 0208 646 4885 or email us at Legal@p-llp.net.
+To request a quote or find out more about Preuveneers LLP, please either attend our office, call on 0208 646 4885 or email us at Legal@p-llp.net.

 • WHAT ARE THE SRA